Touch Analysis

 Musical Analysis

-which rows are musical is, of course, personal, and you get different music with the tenor behind.
+which rows are musical is, of course, personal, and you get different music (and results) with the tenor behind.

 All the work: